bonetblai/dfa-sat/README.md

 strings that should be accepted by the DFA).
 After this line, there are p lines, each containing one string.
-Each such line begins with an integer that tells the length of the string (0 if the empty string) followed by a blank-separated list of symbols from the alphabet that make up the string.
+Each such line begins with an integer that tells the length of the string (0 if the string is empty) followed by a blank-separated list of symbols from the alphabet that make up the string.
 The negative samples are specified in a similar way.